-Included in written pol school Fully in ented in t building(s Partially s)?
-Not in Yes No We limit the number of food fundraisers at school and have procedures in place for requesting a fundraiser exemption (i.e., selling foods that do not meet Smart Snacks) in accordance with limits set by PDE.
-Place in Place Place We have local standards in our written policy for foods and beverages offered for free to students at school, including food rewards, items offered at classroom parties and celebrations, and foods/beverages provided to the class as shared classroom snacks.
-We provide a list of nonfood ideas and healthy food/beverage alternatives to staff and parents/guardians.
-Only foods and beverages that meet or exceed federal nutrition standards (USDA Smart Snacks in School) are permitted to be marketed or promoted to students during the school day.
-Examples: posters, vending machines, menu boards, cups for beverage dispensing, coolers, trash cans.
-Notes on nutrition guidelines for foods and beverages at school: At least o one goal for these categories must be included in the written policy per federal regulat ons.
-Report o n the progress made in attaining the goals of the wellness policy (REQUIRED):
+Included in the written policy?
+Implemented in the school building(s)?
+Fully in Partially Not in Yes No We limit the number of food fundraisers at school and have procedures in plac for requesting a fundraiser exemption (i.e., selling foods that do not meet Smar Snacks) in accordance with limits set by PDE.
+Place in Place Place C We have local standards in our written policy for foods and beverages offered for free to students at school, including food rewards, items offer at classroom parties and celebrations, and foods/beverages provided to class as shared classroom snacks.
+We provide a list of nonfood ideas and healthy food/beverage alternatives to stand parents/guardians. taff Only foods and beverages that meet or exceed federal nutrition standard (USDA Smart Snacks in School) are permitted to be marketed or promote to students during the school day.
+Examples: posters, vending machines menu boards, cups for beverage dispensing, coolers, trash cans. ed Notes on nutrition guidelines for foods and beverages at school: At least one goal for these categories must be included in the written policy per fed deral regulations.
+Report on the progress made in attaining the goals of the wellness policy (REQUIR ED):